EmmanuelPintelas/CNN-Optimal-Crop-Training-Pipeline-Tool-Box-for-very-Large-2D-Images-Classification/README.md

 # CNN-Best-Crop-Training-Pipeline-Tool-Box-for-very-Large-2D-Images-Classification

-Training a CNN model with very large images (e.g. 100k x 100k x 4) is impossible even in supercomputers.
+Training a CNN model with very large images (e.g. 100k x 100k x 4) is extremely computational costly and hard, even with supercomputers.
 The naive approach is just to resize the large image into a viable size like 1000x1000 but then most of the important information will have lost.
 Thus, in this project, we mainly provide a _best-crop_ training pipeline for CNN in large image  classification.
 More specifically, based on our hand-crafted code we detect the most informative sub-region (crop/tile) of the large image and use this for training.